Royal490/FlowViewer/README.md

 This release does not change any code of the original files, but factors them to make it easier to install in a Ubuntu docker instance.
+(This avoids Steps 3-5 on page 4 of FlowViewer.pdf which are a pain...)

 To use them, get the zip file from this github repository, unzip the package into /tmp, and execute these commands (you may need sudo...):